Aunisoma: Burning Man 2025

 The panels use specialized acrylic that contains microscopic embedded reflective particles to disrupt the refracted light from the LEDs on the edge outwards, making the clear acrylic glow brightly.
 The acrylic is mounted in steel frames, which are mounted on steel stands that are bolted into the ground using 12" lag bolts.

-The steel frames were fabricated by Cyclefab (my neighbors) and I welded the stands with guidance and help from my friend and professional metalworker Molly and Panda.
+The steel frames were fabricated by my neighbors Cyclefab at Equinox Studios and I welded the stands with guidance and help from my friend and professional metalworker Molly and Panda.